Well-dressed women accused of stealing from Stafford businesses

 The first woman can be seen walking into the office as a second woman stands at the door as a lookout.

-At one point, the second woman starts digging under a desk, she doesn't find anything the first time.
-The second time, she pulls what police say are credit cards and cash from under the desk and puts them in her own purse.
+At one point, the second woman starts digging under a desk.
+At first, she doesn't find anything.
+But on a second try, she pulls what police say are credit cards and cash from under the desk and puts them in her own purse.

 Police say the women tried to use the credit cards at a nearby Kroger and Lowes.